Pryftan/dgi/version2/README.md

 DGIAction - Extension of DGIRoom just to split out functionality for readability.
 Handling clickable regions and animations is done hre.
 DGIRoomNode, DGIRoomSub - Extensions of SKSpriteNodes to add features for room contents. "sub" always refers to smaller images that are children of the main room backgrounds ("nodes").

+DGITutorial - Implements the tutorial sequence that runs when new games are created, or when the tutorial is selected from the top menu.

 DGIInventory, DGIInventoryObject - Handles the player inventory, extends from SKSpriteNode as well.

 DGIJSON - Defines all JSON parsing objects including the Config singleton which houses global configuration options (like text size).